UEF-SmartSleepLab/sleeplab-format/docs/examples/edf_conversion.md

 # Converting the Sleep Cassette dataset to sleeplab-format

 This is an example of how to convert EDF and EDF+ files to sleeplab-format.
-The example uses the [Sleep Cassette dataset](https://physionet.org/content/sleep-edfx/1.0.0/), which is openly available for download and usage.
+The code is [available on Github](https://github.com/UEF-SmartSleepLab/sleeplab-format/tree/main/examples/dod_sleep_staging) The example uses the [Sleep Cassette dataset](https://physionet.org/content/sleep-edfx/1.0.0/), which is openly available for download and usage.

 ## Setup